-This financial report is designed to provide a general overview of ISM's finances for all those with an interest in ISM's finances.
-Questions concerning any of the information should be addressed to Indiana Secondary Market for Education Loans, Inc., 11595 North Meridian Street, Suite 200, Carmel, Indiana 40632.
+This financial report is designed to provide a general overview of INvestEd's financial statements for all those with an interest in INvestEd.
+Questions concerning any of the information should be addressed to Indiana Secondary Market for Education Loans, Inc. d/b/a INvestEd, 11595 North Meridian Street, Suite 200, Carmel, Indiana 46032.

-STATEMENTS OF NET POSITION AS OF JUNE 30, 2016 AND 2015
+STATEMENTS OF NET POSITION AS OF JUNE 30, 2017 AND 2016